 In the late afternoon you make the exciting train journey to Tashkent where you will be met at the station and driven to your hotel.

-Overnight icon Overnight: Praga Hotel Or Al Anvar Hotel Or Similar, Tashkent
+Overnight icon Overnight: Al Anvar Hotel Or Similar, Tashkent

-Today after breakfast you will drive to the Chimgan mountains, approximately 80km from Tashkent.
+Today, after an early breakfast, you will drive to the Chimgan mountains, approximately 80km from Tashkent.
 The Chimgan, part of the western Tien Shan mountains, are sometimes called the 'Uzbek Switzerland'.
 This is a beautiful area of mountains, valleys, rivers, and forested hills.
-The main summit of the range is Greater Chimgan, 3309m/10,856ft.
+The main summit of the range is Greater Chimgan, 3,309m/10,856ft.
+It is also a region rich in birdlife with eagles, vultures, woodpeckers, roller birds and larks being just a few of the species that thrive here.

 Overnight icon Overnight: Avenue Park Hotel Or Similar, Chimgan